mila-iqia/clockwork/docs/clockwork_user_guide/rest_api.rst

 .. http:get:: /api/v1/cluster/jobs/user_dict_update

     [NOT IMPLEMENTED YET]
+    [DEV NOTE: Is it even possible to transfer a dict with GET instead of POST?
+    Try that out and see how it affects design.]

     Update the `user_dict` portion of an entry in the database.
     This can be used to build a lot of functionality on top of Clockwork